buildroot-meshtastic/buildroot-meshtastic/README.md

 # buildroot-meshtastic

+Status: WIP!
+Compiles correctly and runs on SiPeed LicheeRV Nano with musl.
-WIP / Not working yet
+    Not yet tested with real radio hardware.

 [Buildroot](https://buildroot.org/) packaging for Meshtastic and dependencies